jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

    problem, I found that I can load up a locally build image to a server by using docker load, which solve the problem, hence no need to ask.

-Once I've done the above and still have the problem, I make and refine the question by:
+Once I've done the above and the problem persists, I make and refine the question by:

-1. Using meaningful subject headers.
+1. Having meaningful subject headers.
 2. Starting with the goal, then the steps I've taken, hence I ensure others will know if my steps were wrong or if there were other options I didn't consider.
-3. Having my question be short but informative by including:
+3. Editing the question to be short but informative.
+I can include:
     - the environment this occurred (if relevant)
     - the symptoms in chronological order
     - the research done